The color commonly knows this breed of their coats – chocolate lab, a yellow lab, and a black lab.

-If you let his claws get too long, they will start to curl and embed themselves into your dog's foot.
+If you let his claws get too long, they will start to curl and embed themselves into your dog's food.
 This will cause swelling and will make it very painful for your dog to walk.
 Long nails also have the potential of getting caught and tearing off, causing extreme pain and a trip to the vet.

 How to Train a Labrador Retriever

 Labrador Retrievers enjoy being outdoors and having their brain and senses stimulated.
 They also have excessive patience, so they are easy to train as long as you work with them and keep them stimulated.

 They also require consistency when you are training them.
 This will help them through their puppy stage and teach them what they can and cannot do.
 Training will help your dog be more obedient.

 There are many activities that your Labrador Retriever will enjoy.

 As long as they are part of the family, they’ll enjoy every minute of it.

 But if you really want to treat them, take them to the water and let them enjoy some water sports, whether that is just retrieving the ball that you throw in the lake, take them swimming, or even boating.